-New European legislation will regulate the provision of, contribution to and use of a wide set of benchmarks.
+New European legislation regulates the provision of, contribution to and use of a wide set of benchmarks.

 The EU Benchmarks Regulation defines an index as a figure that is publicly available and is regularly determined, either by applying a formula or other calculation or making an assessment on the basis of the value of one or more underlying assets/prices (including estimated prices, actual or estimated interest rates, quotes and committed quotes, or other values or surveys).